refcell/cabrinha/README.md

 </h1>

 <h4 align="center">
-    Feature complete OP Stack as an execution extension.
+    A suite of `std` components for the OP Stack in rust.
 </h4>

 <p align="center">